Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Conclusions

 Further simulations using other radioisotopes are planned.
-Based on these \fe60 results, it appears that \al26 and \ca41 (which form in the front portion of the ejecta, making them more likely to encounter the RS before \fe60) will be exposed to the hot SN remnant plasma earlier.
+Based on these \fe60 results, it appears that \al26 and \ca41 (which form in the front portion of the ejecta, making them more likely to encounter the RS before \fe60) will be exposed to the hot SNR plasma earlier.
+Simulations examining \al26 could readily be compared to results from \citet{feige18}.
 Since their density is less than metallic Fe, they will be more sensitive to drag and the magnetic fields due to their lower mass.
 A portion of \mn53 is synthesized slightly deeper in the ejecta and may form MnS, but the bulk of \ca41 and \mn53 are deeper in the ejecta than \fe60.
 The question remains into what type of dust, if any, they will be incorporated.
-Additional simulations are also planned to characterize fully the dust grains' movements within the SN remnant.
+Additional simulations are also planned to characterize fully the dust grains' movements within the SNR.
 These include varying the ISM density and magnetic field, varying the grain composition/sizes further, and examining the case in which there is no H/He envelope around the pre-SN star \citep{frem16}.
+Additionally, the use of a Nonuniform Fast Fourier Transform (NUFFT) for the turbulent magnetic field description would allow characterization down to the dissipation scale \citep[see e.g.,][]{haines88,ham00,green04,ham15}.

 \acknowledgments B.J.F. would like to thank Paul Duffell for his assistance in using the RT1D code, and Shinya Wanajo for kindly sharing his ECSN nucleosynthesis data; this work would not have been possible without either.
 B.J.F. would also like to thank Jenny Feige for her comments and suggestions regarding this work.
-We are grateful for encouragement and illuminating discussions with Paul Ricker, Charles Gammie, Ada Ertel, and Jesse Miller.
+We are grateful for encouragement and illuminating discussions with Bruce Draine, Paul Ricker, Charles Gammie, Ada Ertel, and Jesse Miller.
 The work of J.E. is supported in part by STFC (UK) via the research grant ST/L000326/1, and in part by the Estonian Research Council via a Mobilitas Pluss grant.